The bridge from mainland Victoria to Phillip Island

 Cowes – the main town on Phillip Island

 Cowes is the main town on Phillip Island and provides all visitors and locals with the most food options and local shops and services to explore.
 There are many cafes, restaurants and pubs catering to many different tastes and budgets.
-It is well worth a walk up one side of the street and down the other to visit everything that is along this strip from craft shops to surf shops to medical centres.
+It is well worth a walk up one side of the street and down the other to visit everything that is along this strip.
+From craft shops to surf shops to medical centres to there is plenty to see.
 The main road ends down at the wharf where there is a big park to enjoy.
 This area is popular during ‘Schoolies’ with the school leavers enjoying Cowes.

 The Chocolate Factory